glin/reactable/README.md

   aggregated = NULL,        # Custom aggregated cell renderer.
 See cell renderers below footer = NULL,            # Footer content or renderer.
 See footers below html = FALSE,             # Render cells as HTML?
-HTML strings are escaped by default minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
+HTML strings are escaped by default showNA = FALSE,           # Show NA values?
+If FALSE, NA values will be left as empty cells minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
 Overrides minWidth and maxWidth